cawka/cs118-spring2017/index.md

 ## Course Announcements

 - First lecture will be on April 3, 2017
+- The classroom has changed to **ROLFE 1200**